 Step 1: Understand the Impact on Your Credit Score and Credit History Beforehand

 Credit scores are hugely important here in Singapore and you’ll need to think very carefully about how your actions will affect your credit history.
-Click here to read on how you can improve your credit score Singapore.
+Read on how you can improve your credit score Singapore.

 Generally speaking, when you cancel a credit card, that card’s payment information will remain on your credit report for quite some time.
 A closed account with an outstanding balance of zero will show up on your credit history for anywhere up to 10 years – so you’ll need to keep this in mind.
 By way of comparison, the likes of foreclosure and late payments will affect your overall credit score for 7 years.